matm/jQuery-File-Upload-Wiki/Client-side-Image-Resizing.md

 <script src="js/jquery.fileupload-image.js"></script>
 ```

+Please note that you should download and upload all resources to your own server and not reference source files from the **blueimp.github.io** domain.

 Then, all you need to do is to set the option **disableImageResize** to *false*.
 By default, images are resized to FullHD (1920x1080), but you can define your own [[Options]]: